sutta » mn » Majjhima Nikāya 91

 So bhuttāvī muhuttaṁ tuṇhī nisīdati, na ca anumodanassa kālamatināmeti.

-After eating he sits for a while in silence, but doesn’t wait too long to give the verses of appreciation.
+After eating he sits a while in silence, but doesn’t wait too long to give the verses of appreciation.

 So bhuttāvī anumodati, na taṁ bhattaṁ garahati, na aññaṁ bhattaṁ paṭikaṅkhati;